 You will probably get a bit wet.
 Don’t forget to bring your flip-flops.

 On the beach near the Underground River, you can see some of the local wildlife: Long-Tailed Macaques, the Palawan Water Monitor (a sort of lizard) and if you’re lucky, the Palawan Peacock-Pheasant.

 Lunch is included on the tour and if you are brave enough you can try the Tamilok, a woodworm that grows in the mangroves… Delicious!!

 The most famous place in Palawan is however El Nido, in the northern part of the island.
 Once you’ve arrived, you’ll understand why this is the name: it’s a circular inlet protected by high cliffs (El Nido means the nest).
 Getting to El Nido it’s not easy.
 There is a small airport but the prices are very high.
 The only alternative is a 5/6-hour trip from Puerto Princesa.
 You can either take a bus or a mini-van.
 Keep in mind that the vans can be a bit uncomfortable.
 Even if by the end of the trip you’ll probably be tired, you’ll be rewarded by the sight of this paradise.

 Alex Garland, the author of the book from which the film The Beach was based, with Leonardo di Caprio, actually lived in El Nido and was inspired by this paradise to write his story.

-The price includes also the lunch prepared in one of the islands where you will stop.
-Also in this case, it might be a good idea to book a private boat to avoid the crowd and stop longer in the beaches you want to.
+The price includes also the lunch prepared on one of the islands where you will stop.
+Also, in this case, it might be a good idea to book a private boat to avoid the crowd and stop longer on the beaches you want to.
 Tour C is also worth it.

 Remember to bring some cash with you because there are no ATMs in El Nido!